blues-man/lightspeed-demo/doc/app.md

-# Mode selector App
+# Mode Selection App

-At ACME corp, we run the Mode Selector Quarkus app in every environment.
+At ACME corp, we run the Mode Selection Quarkus app in every environment.

 ## Mode
 There are three types of supported mode for the app: